Updated: November 8, 2022

 You’re making a cross-country move, but what happens if you can’t drive your vehicle to your new destination?
 It can be difficult finding a way to move a 4,000-pound car to your new home.
 One hassle-free option is hiring a professional auto shipper.

 Experts, however, say to choose a hauler carefully and understand what determines the cost, including your destination, the type of vehicle, your timing needs, the season, whether it’s shipped on an open or enclosed trailer, and the type of drop-off/pickup.
-(You’ll pay more, for example, for door-to-door service vs. at the shipper’s terminal).
+(For example, you’ll pay more for door-to-door service vs. picking your car up at the shipper’s terminal.)

 Research the company you’re looking to hire.
 “See what others have said, what their website says, and what they tell you on the phone.
 Does it all line up?” said Matt Van Gelder, CEO at Monroe, Iowa-based Executive Auto Shippers.